 4.5 Set your stopwatch to 0.

 4.6 Explain to the participant that when you say go, she can turn over the card, and as quickly as possible she should look at each line of the index card, working her way down the left column and then the right column, saying out loud the color of the ink.
 In other words, she should not read the word, only report its ink color.
 Emphasize that she must report each line correctly before moving on to the next, but that she should try to go as quickly as possible.
-She should day ‘DONE’ after reporting the final line.
+She should say ‘DONE’ after reporting the final line.

 4.7 You say go, activate the timer, and get ready to stop the timer when your subject says, ‘DONE.’